headlinez.news Live news trend intelligence

 Dbrand cancels Companion Cube because it didn’t actually ask Valve for permission

-Dbrand has canceled its Companion Cube for the Steam Machine after failing to secure licensing permission from Valve.
+Dbrand has discontinued its Companion Cube Steam Machine case after failing to secure licensing from Valve.

 Velocity